CarmenGV/RoomDesignDemo/README.md

 * jQuery

 # Demo
-You can view a live demo here: [Future ECommerce Demo](https://carmengv.github.io/FurnitureECommerce/index.html)
+You can view a live demo here: [Room Homepage Demo](https://carmengv.github.io/FurnitureECommerce/index.html)

 # Additional Information
 This was challenge project offered by Frontend Mentor to help developers refine their skills.